Obri

-Obri is a panchayat village in Rajasthan in western India.
-Administratively it is under Sagwara Tehsil of Dungarpur district, Rajasthan.
+Obri is a Modern Town in Dungarpur Rajasthan in Rajasthan in western India.
+Administratively it is under Obri Tehsil of Dungarpur district, Rajasthan.
 Obri is the only village in the gram panchayat.

 Intro

-Obri is a beautiful village situated in Vaagar area of Rajasthan, surrounded by water on each side.
+Obri is a beautiful Modern Town situated in Vaagar area of Rajasthan, surrounded by water on each side.
 It is just west of the Moran River.
-It is a very scenic village and has a major market.
+It is a very scenic Town and has a major market.
 It is a major revenue generating village.
 There is a beautiful kund 'Suryakunda' in the village with Gomukh, wherefrom a continuous flow of water can be seen.
-Also, a 'Vadikhand temple' of spiritual importance lies at a beautiful location midst of farms outside village.
+Also, a 'Vadikhand temple' of spiritual importance lies at a beautiful location midst of farms outside Town.

 Infrastructure

 Obri is not connected with any main road, so transportation can be a problem.

 Education level

 Obri has around 8–10 schools, including a main Government Senior Secondary school, Government middle school, Holy Faith Public Secondary School and other 5–6 private schools, etc. Around 76% of Obri's population is educated, in which half of them have graduate level education.
-A few people have higher level education,including doctor, CA, engineer, lawyer, computer engineer, policemen etc. Obri Senior school has a record 100% result for five consecutive years in commerce stream.
+A few people have higher level education, including doctor, CA, engineer, lawyer, computer engineer, policemen etc. Obri Senior school has a record 100% result for five consecutive years in commerce stream.
 Obri has 17 CA which is highest in Dungarpur.